keboola/db-extractor-mysql/README.md

 - id: numeric (required),
 - name: string (required),
-- query: stirng (optional, but required if table not present)
+- query: string (optional, but required if table not present)
 - table: array (optional, but required if table not present)
   - tableName: string
   - schema: string